Grand pensionary: History

 The office started in 1619 and replaced the title of land's advocate.
 If the position of stadtholder of Holland was filled, then the grand pensionary was often the second leader of the Republic.
 Being the raadpensionaris of Holland, the grand pensionary acted as the chairman of States of Holland.
 He was appointed by the Estates but could also instantly be fired by the Estates.
 The city council of Dort, which was seen as the oldest city of Holland, had the right to nominate a new grand pensionary.
 When the grand pensionary was absent, he was temporarily replaced by the stadsadvocaat or pensionary of Dort.
+When a grand pensionary was appointed, an "instruction" was determined by the Estates defining his tasks and the limits of his powers.
+He was required to be a member of the Dutch Reformed Church and be well-versed in law, Dutch, Latin and French.
+He was appointed for five years at a time but could serve multiple consecutive terms.

 Sessions of the Estates were ruled by a procedure that was very different from that of modern parliaments.
-No votes were held on some proposal and there was no round of debates.
+No votes were held on some formal proposal and there was no round of debates.
 The grand pensionary controlled the agenda.
-He introduced a subject and then invited the members to state their opinions, which was done in a fixed order, reflecting the dates the cities they represented had been given city rights.
+He introduced a subject and then invited the members to state their opinions in the so-called omvraag ("enquiry"), which was done in a fixed order, reflecting the dates the cities they represented had been given city rights.
 At the end, the grand pensionary summarised each of the statements of the delegates, with an implicit conclusion about what collective decision had been made by this.
-This way, if he was a competent man, he could control the entire decision-making process, especially as one of his duties was to represent the ten members of the nobility delegates—the ridderschap—in their absence and phrase the single opinion they as a body had the right to express.
+This way, if he was a competent man, he could control the entire decision-making process, especially as one of his duties was to represent the ten members of the nobility delegates—the ridderschap—in their usual absence and phrase at the start of the omvraag the single opinion they as a body had the right to express.
+The grand pensionary was obliged to strive for complete consensus among the members.
+If a city kept objecting to a certain solution, he was supposed to convince its members in separate meetings or no decision would be taken at all.
+Only in exceptional circumstances cities would be overruled by a majority opinion, the so-called overstemming; this happened e.g. in 1683 when stadholder William III forced Amsterdam to accept an increase of the military budget by threatening to instigate a popular revolt.
 The office existed because all delegates of the States were, although ranked according to ancient feudal hierarchy, still basically equal and none among them could thus act as a head.